Frank Spitzer

-Spitzer was born into a Jewish family in Vienna, Austria, and by the time he was twelve years old, the Nazi threat in Austria was evident.
-His parents were able to send him to a summer camp for Jewish children in Sweden, and, as a result, Spitzer spent all of the war years in Sweden.
+Spitzer was born on July 24, 1926, in Vienna, into an Austrian Jewish family.
+By the time he was twelve years old, the Nazi threat in Austria was evident.
+His parents were able to send him to a summer camp for Jewish children in Sweden, and, as a result, Spitzer spent all of the World War II years in Sweden.
 He lived with two Swedish families, learned Swedish, graduated from high school, and for one year attended Tekniska Hogskolan in Stockholm.

 During the war years, Spitzer's parents and his sister were able to make their way to the United States by passing through the unoccupied parts of France and North Africa, and, after the war, Spitzer joined his family in their new country.
 Spitzer enlisted in the U.S. Army just as the war in Europe was ending.
-After completing his military service in 1947, Spitzer entered the University of Michigan (Ann Arbor) to study mathematics.
-His studies went quickly, and he completed his B.A. and Ph.D. in just six years.
+After completing his military service in 1947, Spitzer entered the University of Michigan to study mathematics.
+He completed his B.A. and Ph.D. there in just six years, receiving his doctorate in 1953.

-Spitzer's first academic appointments were at the California Institute of Technology (1953–1958), but most of his academic career was spent at Cornell University, with leaves at the Institute for Advanced Study in Princeton and the Mittag-Leffler Institute in Sweden.
-Among his many honors, Spitzer was a member of the National Academy of Sciences.
+Spitzer's first academic appointments were at the California Institute of Technology (1953–1955) and the University of Minnesota (1955–1960), but most of his academic career was spent at Cornell University, where he started as a full professor in 1961.
+He did take part in leaves at Princeton University in the U.S. and the Mittag-Leffler Institute in Sweden.
+Among his honors, Spitzer was a member of the National Academy of Sciences.